fritz-marshal/fritz/doc/user_guide.md

 It implements an end-to-end, scalable, API-first system for Time-domain Astronomy and offers:
 - Multi-survey data archive and alert broker
-- Interactyive marshal for the transient, variable, and Solar system science cases
+- Interactive marshal for the transient, variable, and Solar system science cases
 - Workhorse for machine learning applications and active learning
 - Follow-up observation management with robotic and classical facilities
+- Fine-grained access control

+## Quick start

+## A tour of UI

+- Got invite?
+Activate and set up account
+  - Generating token to use with the API
+- Group membership/requesting that
+- Concepts
+  - API-first?
+  - Access control and ACLs
+  - Candidates and Sources
+- Candidate scanning
+- Sources: saved sources, group sources
+  - Commenting
+  - Adding classifications
+  - Uploading photometry/spectroscopy
+- Survey data access (Alerts)
+- Observing runs

 ## Alert filters in `Fritz`